mitre-public/boogie/boogie-routes/README.md

 // expansion through the appropriate runway transitions and then onto the RNP approach (if one exists) or else the RNAV (if one exists) or else the CONV (if one exists)
 Optional<ExpandedRoute> expandedRoute = routeExpander.apply(myRouteString, myDepartureRunway, myArrivalRunway, RNP, RNAV, CONV);
 ```

+## Design

+Boogie has a highly modular design, allowing clients to swap out significant portions of the logic backing the expansion process with their own should they need that level of
+customization.

+The four key abstractions that Boogie allows clients to override (and provides a few implementations of internally) tell Boogie how to:

+1. `RouteTokenizer` - break apart the route into `RouteTokens` which should be processed independently
+2. `RouteTokenResolver` - resolve individual `RouteTokens` to known navigation infrastructure `ResolvedTokens`
+3. `SectionInferrer` - infer additional infrastructure beyond what appears in the route based on additional context
+4. `RouteChooser` - choose an unambiguous path through all `ResolvedTokens`

+Boogie ships with support for ICAO and FAA formatted route strings, token resolvers for all the commonly filed infrastructure element types (see [below](#what-are-route-strings?)), and a graph-based route chooser implementation to handle ambiguous elements in filings.

+Clients should refer to the defined interfaces in the code to see what all are supported out-of-the-box.

 ## What are route strings?